Khushkajal/Data-Analysis-of-Electron-Channel-of-the-Drell-Yan-Process-using-CMS-open-data/README.md

 - These datasets are widely used for validating Standard Model predictions and detector performance.

 ---

-### ⚠️ Important

-Please replace the placeholder links (`XXXXX`) with the exact dataset URLs you used from the CMS Open Data Portal.

 ## 🚀 Execution Guide
 Ensure you have **CERN ROOT 6.28/02** or later installed.